Cheviot, New Zealand: Education

 The large oak trees in the school grounds were planted to commemorate those former students who died in World War 2.

 Cheviot Area School competes in the Canterbury Area Schools Association Festival sporting competition with schools in Akaroa, Amuri, Hawarden, Oxford, and Rangiora.
 It also takes part in international exchanges with schools in Japan and Canada.

 The township has two preschools, Cheviot Learning Centre and The Tree Hut.

+Climate

+The mean yearly highest temperature for Cheviot from 2008–2024 was 34.8 °C.